United Nations Mission Internships

 The Human Rights Council

 Much of the work of the Australian Mission revolves around preparing for, attending and reporting on, conferences and meetings at the UN.
-The significant expansion of Australia’s participation in the UN means that meeting activity is fairly constant throughout the year, However, the Human Rights Council and Universal Periodic Review sessions are the pivotal points of the United Nations human rights calendar in Geneva.
+The significant expansion of Australia’s participation in the UN means that meeting activity is fairly constant throughout the year.
+However, the Human Rights Council and its Universal Periodic Review sessions are the pivotal points of the United Nations human rights calendar in Geneva.

 As much as possible, the Mission will take into consideration the particular interests of interns when allocating tasks and meeting attendances.

-The candidates we are looking for are:
+The candidates we are looking have the following attributes: